-Stems usually fleshy, with scant secondary growth but reaching 2- 2.5 cm in diam. in A. baselloides and A. vesicaria, and in A. tucumanensis 4-5 cm; Anredera baselloides known to produce successive cambia that generate isolated strands of vascular tissue, and A. tucumanensis to tucumanensis to have wide rays separating the vascular elements in radial segments.
+Herbaceous twining vines, few m long but up to 10 m in A. vesicaria (Lam.)
+Gaertn., Stems usually fleshy, with scant secondary growth but reaching 2-2.5 cm in diam. in A. baselloides and A. vesicaria; A. baselloides known to produce successive cambia that generate isolated strands of vascular tissue.
 Leaves alternate, slightly succulent, simple, with entire, colored margins, petiolate.
-Clusters of aerial bulbils sometimes produced in nodal area (Figure 54A).
+Clusters of aerial bulbils sometimes produced in nodal area (Fig. 2a).
 Inflorescences axillary, simple or clustered racemes.
 Flowers actinomorphic, bisexual or functionally unisexual, in pendulous, axillary, simple or clustered racemes.
-Calyx of 2 free sepals, much shorter than the corolla, united to the petals at the base; corolla not accrescent, 5 white or cream petals connate at the base; stamens 5; filaments free or connate and united to the petals, anthers oblong, dehiscent by longitudinal sutures; ovary superior, of 3 carpels, styles 3, free or connate at the base, as long as the ovary.
-Fruit an utricle, partly or fully enclosed by a persistent dry perianth.
+Calyx of 2 free sepals, much shorter than the corolla, united to the petals at the base.
+Corolla not accrescent, 5 white or cream petals connate at the base.
+Stamens 5; filaments free or connate and united to the petals; anthers oblong, dehiscent by longitudinal sutures.
+Ovary superior, of 3 carpels; styles 3, free or connate at the base, as long as the ovary.
+Fruit a utricle, partly or fully enclosed by a persistent dry perianth.